 "I was not happy with the engine before.
 When we put the special petrol on for time trials, the engine was very good, but the car jumped too much".

 According to Prost, or rather according to French journalists, there is room for improvement for Saturday (no practice on Friday), when the engine will receive more precise electronic adjustments and minor set-up changes will be introduced.
 Ferrari seems to have some technical novelties.
-Cesare Fiorio - who is right to defend any secrets - claims that there is nothing special, that the engines (covered by the mechanics at every pit stop) are hidden because there are too clever photographers who, from the cabins above the Scuderia stands, exaggerate in capturing the details.
+Cesare Fiorio - who is right about defending any secrets - claims that there is nothing special, that the engines (covered by the mechanics at every pit stop) are hidden because there are too clever photographers who, from the cabins above the Scuderia stands, exaggerate in capturing the details.
 Nevertheless, something unusual can be glimpsed: a small side bulkhead that seems to channel a flow of air right into the intake system.
 Among the day's rumours is one according to which Senna has obtained a payment from Maranello for an option that expired in 1990.
 Ferrari denies it:

 Jean Alesi would like to be the one to personally stop Ayrton Senna's run-up to the world title.
 But the young Frenchman knows very well that this is not possible, that he has to think above all about producing results for Ferrari at this difficult time.
 To his hot temperament, due to his Sicilian origin, he superimposes a certain kind of philosophy learnt elsewhere.